The Guide To YouTube SEO Ranking

 Tags by themselves don’t carry a lot of power, but by including them in tripled keywords, they become a lot more powerful and can actually help a lot with the ranking of your video.
 I would recommend to always try to achieve these but keep in mind, don’t overdo it or you can dilute the power of them.

-Personally, this factor seems to be incredibly important for ranking as YouTube aims to give the user the best experience possible (like it’s a parent company, Google) and by ranking the content which is engaged with a lot very high.
+Personally, this factor seems to be incredibly well known & important for ranking as YouTube aims to give the user the best experience possible (like it’s a parent company, Google) and by ranking the content which is engaged with a lot very high.
+This is the main reason the most subscribed channels are so popular.
+Just take a look at how much engagement their videos get on average!

-Engagement is seen as a rate of success on the platform as its a clear indicator that the audience members are liking the content.
+Engagement is seen as a rate of success on the video platform as its a clear indicator that the audience members are liking the content.
 Try to encourage your audience members to comment by asking them their opinions on a certain topic related to the video.